btwonion/onions-utilities/README.md

 ## Performance
 Since this modpack uses [Sodium](https://modrinth/mod/sodium), [Lithium](https://modrinth/mod/lithium) and [Phosphor](https://modrinth/mod/phosphor) you shouldn't feel any fps drops.
-<br> > If have them anyway, try to disable the Hyper-Realistic-Sky texture pack
+<br> > If you have them anyway, try to disable the Hyper-Realistic-Sky texture pack

 ## Graphics
 This modpack automatically installs [Faithful 64x](https://modrinth.com/resourcepack/faithful-64x) and